Reka Bread Recipe

 Optional Add-Ons

-- Rosemary or thyme: 1 tbsp for herbaceous flavor
+- Rosemary or thyme: 1 tbsp for an herbaceous, Mediterranean note

 - Sesame or sunflower seeds: 1/4 cup for crunch